joshnuss/xml_builder/README.md

 #### Using keyed lists

-The previous example can be simplified using a keyed list
+The previous example can be simplified using a keyed list.

 ```elixir
 import XmlBuilder